-Visitors should provide at least one form of identification upon visit to site.
+At the request of facility managers or badged ITC personnel, visitors should provide at least one form of identification upon visit to site.
 Acceptable forms of identification are an unexpired, "official" state or federal identification credential, which includes the individual's picture such as a driver's license or passport.
 Visitors will be 100% escorted by badged ITC personnel.